elioverbey/elioverbey/_posts/2026-02-09-why-i-switched-to-mint-mobile.md

 *\*Year 1 includes the ~$545 in forfeited AT&T credits and the trial.*

-And here's the thing - even if you went with Mint's **most expensive plan** (Unlimited at $30/line/month), you'd still save:
+And here's the thing: even if I went with Mint's **most expensive plan** (Unlimited at $30/line/month), I'd still save:

 | | AT&T Unlimited | Mint Unlimited | Saved |
 |---|---|---|---|
 | **Per year** | $1,620 | ~$720 | **~$900** |
 | **3 years** | $4,860 | ~$2,160 | **~$2,700** |

-So even in the worst-case scenario on Mint, you're still saving $900/year compared to what we were paying AT&T. We went with the 15GB plan because we're mostly on Wi-Fi, but it's worth knowing that the savings are there no matter which Mint plan you pick.
+So even in the worst-case scenario on Mint, I was saving $900/year compared to what we were paying AT&T. We went with the 15GB plan because we're mostly on Wi-Fi.

-After the switching costs are behind you, the annual savings are over $1,000 a year.
-By year 3, we'll have saved roughly **$2,500** compared to staying on AT&T. That's a vacation.
-That's a chunk of an emergency fund.
-It adds up.
+By year 3, we'll have saved roughly **$2,500** compared to staying on AT&T. That's a vacation to CB (Carolina Beach).

 And honestly, year 2 is where it really clicks.
-No more switching costs, no more device payoff - just $580 vs. $1,620.
+No more switching costs, no more device payoff.
 That's it.

 ## The Experience

 I'm on the 15GB plan, and honestly, it's been more than enough.
 I work from home and use Wi-Fi most of the day, so your mileage will vary depending on how much you're on mobile data.
 In a year and a half, I've only come close to running out once.
-I think I got down to about 1GB remaining.
+I think I got down to about 1GB remaining cause I was tethering.
 My wife is on Mint too and hasn't had any issues.
+She could likely be on the 5GB plan, but I want to make sure she always has enough.

 <figure>
   <img src="/assets/images/mint-mobile/state-game.jpg" alt="NC State football game at Carter-Finley Stadium">
   <figcaption>Carter-Finley Stadium — the one place I noticed a slight dip in service.</figcaption>
 </figure>

-Mint runs on T-Mobile's network, and I'd say the service is comparable to what we had on AT&T. The **one time** I noticed any kind of degradation was at the NC State football game.
+Mint runs on T-Mobile's network, and I'd say the service is comparable to what we had on AT&T. The **one time** I noticed any kind of degradation was at the NC State football game in the fall.
 From what I've read, MVNOs like Mint Mobile can get deprioritized at large events.
-It wasn't terrible - my texts with images were just taking longer than usual to send.
-I was still able to make and receive phone calls without any problems.
+It wasn't terrible.
+My texts with images were just taking longer than usual to send.
+I was still able to make and receive phone calls without any problems (in fact, I was calling Matt; who recommended Mint).
 That's the only time I've noticed anything.

 ## My Parents Switched Too

 I liked Mint enough that I switched my parents over as well.
-They're on a fixed income, so keeping costs low matters.
+They're on a fixed income now that they are retired, so keeping costs low matters.
 They got the unlimited plan for the year at $180 with the current promotion.
 That'll go up to $360 the following year, but they can always switch down to a smaller plan.
-They love it.
+They like it so far.

 ## Should You Switch?
 Run the Numbers

-I built a quick calculator so you can see what switching would look like for your situation.
-Plug in your current monthly bill, how many lines you have, and any switching costs - it'll show you the break-even point and 3-year savings.
+I built a quick calculator for myself to run the numbers.
+You can plug in your current monthly bill, how many lines you have, and any switching costs.
+It'll show you the break-even point and 3-year savings.

-**A quick note:** This is just a tool for running some rough numbers - not financial advice.
-Pricing from both carriers is subject to change, and your actual costs may vary based on taxes, fees, and plan availability at the time you switch.
+**A quick note:** This is just a tool for running some rough numbers, not financial advice.
+[Insert boring legal stuff cause I'm cautious] Pricing from both carriers is subject to change, and your actual costs may vary based on taxes, fees, and plan availability at the time you switch.

 <div id="mint-calculator" style="background: #f8f9fa; border: 1px solid #e0e0e0; border-radius: 12px; padding: 2em; margin: 2em 0; font-family: inherit;">